mattdotts/Investigation-Docs/Cyber_Suspect_interview.md

 ### NOTES

 Use these questions to form your interview.
 There is no better time to collect information than during the initial contact.
 Gathering this information in the first conversation will defeat later denials and alibis.
-And collecting password and encryption information make you digital forensic examiner very, very, happy. :)
+And collecting password and encryption information will make you digital forensic examiner very, very, happy. :)

 ***
-You are reading Version 2.1.1 published 4/26/2020
+You are reading Version 2.1 published 8/20/2021

 This is an evolving document.
 You can always download the most up-to-date copy from: